jeisen0105/Cyclistic/README.md

 ### Analyzing Monthly Usage Trends by Rider Type

 A summary was created to analyze monthly trends in ride duration and count, grouped by member type and month.
-This summary was saved to ride_duration_and_count_by_month.csv.

 ```r
 ride_duration_and_count_by_month <- combined_data %>%